Lando1n/music-organizer-js/README.md

 # music-organizer-js

 ## Description
-A tool to organize your new or old music collection!
+A CLI tool to organize your new or old music collection!

 ## Setup
 Simply install the dependencies and you're good to go!